LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Adding date and time when inserting
 If we want to insert any date when creating a record, we simply need to specify the date in the expected format.
-The date format is: YYYY-MM-DD, i.e., year-month-day, WHERE the year is 4 digits, the month is 2 digits, and the day is 2 digits.
+The date format is: YYYY-MM-DD, i.e., year-month-day, where the year is 4 digits, the month is 2 digits, and the day is 2 digits.
 Example:
 ```sql
 INSERT INTO usuarios (nombre, fecha_creacion) VALUES ('Gonzalo', '2021-01-01');